ctrager/budoco/README.md

 * Integration with version control.
 If you want that, just use Github, etc.

 * Email/Slack notifications about changes, or reminders that a issue is growing stale.
-I don't like to enable nagging.

 url parser
 https://mathiasbynens.be/demo/url-regex